teamputtygen/hn-docs/docs/training/end-users/introduction.rst

 ----------------

 So that you can log into virtual machines that you deploy, Nuvla must have a copy of your public SSH key.
-This describes how to add an SSH public key to Nuvla.
+To add your public SSH public key to Nuvla:

  - Go to the upper right menu with your `StudentXX` username and choose "Profile".